 - Comprehensive benefits package including generous paid leave and health benefits

-- City contribution of 1.5% of base salary to Deferred Compensation, and matching up to 1.0% of the Employee’s contribution
+- City contribution of 1.5% of base salary to Deferred Compensation and will match up to 1% Employee contribution

 - Free Fitness classes through City of San Mateo Parks and Recreation, Employee Assistance Program and Credit Union Membership

-- This classification is represented by the San Mateo Employees Association
+- This classification is represented by the San Mateo Management Employees Association

 Are You Ready?
 Apply.